 Each year, since 2013, I’ve spoken to The Little Bird Writing Contest judge about what inspires them, the process of writing, what they think of revision, and more.

 In 2013 Alix Ohlin and I spoke on the phone with over 250 writers and readers listening around the world.
 In 2014, Rebecca Lee and I had a Skype chat from Toronto-Wilmington, NC.
-Last year, I spoke with Neil Smith, from Montreal.
-This year, I spoke to Lisa Moore about the “tremendous engine of desire” that drives story and why a writer has to use intuition before submitting something for publication.
+In 2015 I spoke with Neil Smith, from Montreal.
+Last year, I spoke to Lisa Moore about the “tremendous engine of desire” that drives story and why a writer has to use intuition before submitting something for publication.
+This year, Esi Edugyan and I chatted about this year's contest, and she gives practical advice to writers who want to understand the creative process, especially how to balance research with writing, how to turn first draft scenes into full stories, and what makes a compelling opening paragraph.

 We have a secret room in our Story is a State of Mind Classroom to inspire your creative process.
 All of the Little Bird Salons, along with other free resources, are available for you.
 Please help yourself!
-Sign-up, read, listen, and enjoy.
+Sign up using the form found above, read, listen, and enjoy.

 Become a Little Bird Stories Subscriber